 Bhutan is no ordinary place.
 It is an amply modern country yet medieval with one foot still rooted in its past.
 Bhutan is aware of the downsides of rapid modernization and has decided to move cautiously without losing its soul.
 Sustainable socio-economic development, preservation and promotion of culture and tradition, and preservation and protection of natural environment are at the forefront of government policy.
 Every decision is carefully weighed for the benefit of its people.
 The government’s ‘high value-low volume’ tourism policy is therefore a good example of its efforts to keep foreign influences at bay while nurturing Bhutanese values at home.
 This gives Bhutan a different look and feel altogether, a visual and spiritual feast for all visitors.

 Taktsang is one of the most important Buddhist monasteries in Bhutan.
 It is situated on a vertical cliff 3000m north of Paro.
 The monastery was built in 1692.
-According to legend, Guru Rinpoche flew on this cliff from Tibet on the back of a flaming tigress.
+According to legend, Guru Rinpoche flew on this cliff from the Eastern Bhutan on the back of a flaming tigress.

 Tshechu is the annual religious festival in Bhutan.
 It is conducted in all the dzongs and major monasteries.
-Tshechus are social gatherings where people from near and far gather to witness mask dances and cultural items.
+Tshechus are social gatherings where people from near and far gather to receive blessings and to witness mask dances and cultural items.

 Dzongs were ancient forts that are used today as the administrative centers.
 Dzongs follow typical Bhutanese architecture with a wide base and tapering top.
 They are also ornately decorated in various colors and shapes.
 Dzongs were built without using a single nail.